BovReg/BovReg_eQTL/README.md

 ## Software required
 Users need to install [Nextflow](https://www.nextflow.io/) and a container tool, which is either [Docker](https://www.docker.com/) or [Singularity](https://www.sylabs.io/) or [Podman](https://podman.io/).

 ## Pipeline parameters
-All the parameters with default values and input files required to run the pipeline are declared in [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config).
+The [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config) include all the input parameters to run the pipeline and also users should declare all the paths for the input files and path for the output directory to store all the output results.
+The [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config) include the default parameters along with the path for the demo data.
 - The input data include the reference genome, reference annotation file and the path of the .tsv files which include the expression data and genotype data.
 The output path to store the results is also declared in [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config) file.
 By default the pipeline takes paired-end read FASTA files as input.
 Users can alter the parameters based on the available input (fasta, bam or count matrices).

 ##  Input file formats and demo data